jonathanyeh0723/meme-generator/README.md

 $ git clone https://github.com/jonathanyeh0723/meme-generator
 ```

-Next, create an isolated virtual environment for this project (in this example: meme-env)
+Next, create an isolated virtual environment for this project (in this example: meme-env).
 ```
 $ python3 -m venv meme-env
 ```